Optimal shrinkage-based portfolio selection in high dimensions: Optimal shrinkage estimator of mean-variance portfolio

-where $\hat{R}_{GMV}$, $\hat{V}_{GMV}$ and $\hat{s}$ are the traditional plug-in estimators. \end{proposition} Here, the quantities from Proposition \ref{prop2} are not the bona fide estimators, since the matrix $\bS_n^*$ depends on the unknown quantities.
+Note that $\widehat{\alpha}^o$ from Proposition \ref{prop2} is not the bona fide estimator for the unknown shrinkage intensity $\alpha^+$, since the matrix $\bS_n^*$ depends on the unknown quantities.
 Thus, we propose a reasonable approximation using the application of the Moore-Penrose inverse $\bS_n^+$.
-It is easy to verify that in case of $\bSigma_n=\sigma^2\bI_p$ for any $\sigma>0$ the considered approximation becomes the exact one.
+As a result, the bona fide estimators of the quantities $R_{GMV}$, $V_{GMV}$ and $s$ in case $c>1$ are approximated by